 Moodo is basically a diffusion machine that will blow air through up to four aromatic capsules at a time, each one full of differently-scented crystals.

 Everyone gets homesick from time to time.
 A part of you will always miss the place where you grew up.
 So these Homesick Candles can bring back the memories by filling the room with your home state’s unique scents.

 When I was about ten, my parents took my brother and I to Disney.
 He was about five and we got into this argument in the elevator of the Haunted Mansion about if the costumed figure standing there was real or a mannequin.

 I don’t know about you, but I have always dreamed of being able to smell like whiskey 24/7.
 Today is the day when dreams come true.
-The Heriot Watt University’s School of Textiles and Design teamed up with Harris Tweed and Johnny Walker (who else?) to develop a fabric that permanently smells like Johnny Walker Black scotch whisky.
+The Heriot Watt University’s School of Textiles and Design teamed up with Harris Tweed and Johnny Walker (who else?)

 We process flavors not just with our mouth but with our nose as well.
 That’s why food can taste bland if you have a stuffy nose.
 Molecule-R claims to take advantage of this with its Volatile Flavoring Kits, which comes with different food scents.

 We can use our phones to send images and sounds to and from practically anywhere on the planet.
 Soon we may be able to do that with scents as well.
 Vapor Communications is working on the oPhone DUO, a device that lets you receive scents based on instructions from a complementary mobile app.

 To send a scented message, you’ll use the oSnap app.

 These days, even a cheap phone has the ability to record sights and sounds using its camera.
 But that’s just two of our many senses.
 With her concept for an “odor camera”, designer Amy Radcliffe hopes that she can encourage electronics makers to make devices that can record scent.